oliviawestmacottssw/SSW.Rules.Content/rules/do-you-take-breaks/rule.md

 ---

 When alone, it is very easy to walk into the kitchen, grab your lunch and then walk back over to your workspace and eat where you work.
-Not only is sitting all day bad for you​, but it is also bad for your mental well being.
+Not only is sitting all day bad for you, but it is also bad for your mental well being.

-​We recommend taking 5 minutes every few hours to stretch and walk around.​​
+We recommend taking 5 minutes every few hours to stretch and walk around.